XpressAI/xircuits.io/docs/main/xircuits-interface/index.md

 There are 2 types of links in Xircuits.

-  1. **Sequence Links:** They indicate the sequence of a Xircuits workflow.
-Sequence links are blue line flows connecting ▶ ports which will turn solid yellow when highlighted.
+  1. **Flow Links:** They indicate the sequence of a Xircuits workflow.
+Flow links are blue line flows connecting ▶ ports which will turn solid yellow when highlighted.
   <details>
   <summary>Video</summary>
   <p align="center">